pm-harshad-mane/YouTube_PlayPause/README.md

 - Improve the check for YouTube tab
 - Setting to resume with -5 second
 - Add a button to open the YouTube running tab
+- Forward video by 10 seconds
+- Backward video by 10 seconds
 - Add Support to play next song
 - Add support to start song from start
 - Add support to play song on loop, observe the track progress and when 2 seconds are remaining resume the song :)